armadillu/ofxScreenCurtain/ReadMe.md

 Use it to handle "fade to black" situations...
-Think of it as of a theather curtain.
+Think of it as a theather curtain.

 It draws a rectangle as big as u specify in the color u specify, and fades its alpha in and out.